tardate/LittleArduinoProjects/playground/RgbOhmMeter/README.md

 #### Color Codes for tolerance

-For completenes, here are the color codes for tolerances, though unused in the application:
+For completeness, here are the color codes for tolerances, though unused in the application:

 | Color  | Value   |
 |--------|---------|